Work Requirement Disqualifications

 When FAA discovers a disqualification occurred within 30 calendar days of the date of a new NA application and before an eligibility determination.
 FAA takes all of the following actions:

-For NA:
+●For NA:

 The application is denied when the disqualified participant is the NA lead participant.

-When the participant is not the NA lead participant, the participant is disqualified for the appropriate number of months.
+When the participant is not the NA lead participant, the participant is disqualified for the appropriate number of calendar months.

-For CA:
+●For CA:

 An application is denied when the disqualified participant is the PI or the TPEP Primary Wage Earner (PWE).